The plastic Bottle Recycling Process

 bottled water delivery

-Cover the ins and outs of the bottle recycling process, touch on different legislations and find out whether the caps are recyclable with our comprehensive guide on how to properly recycle plastic water bottles.
+Ever wondered what happens after you put your plastic water bottles into the yellow recycling bin?
+Learn about the ins and outs of the bottle recycling process, including how water bottles can be made from recycled plastic and whether caps are actually recyclable, plus touch on WA’s Containers for Change scheme with our comprehensive guide on how to properly recycle plastic water bottles.

 Table of Contents: